 —The WUR AP may use any AC for sending a WUR frame.

-—The WUR AP should initiate a TXOP that contains a WUR frame with a frame that sets NAV for the duration of the TXOP (see 10.3.2.15 (NAV distribution)).
+—The WUR AP should initiate a TXOP that contains one ore more WUR frames with a frame that sets NAV for the duration of the TXOP (see 10.3.2.15 (NAV distribution)).

-—A WUR AP that sent a WUR frame using the EDCAF of a particular AC shall not update the CW and the retry counters for that AC as a result of the WUR frame transmission.
+—A WUR AP that sent one or more WUR frames using the EDCAF of a particular AC shall not update the CW and the retry counters for that AC as a result of the WUR frame transmission.